jakethedev/jakethedev/README.md

 I'm an experienced software engineer with a B.S. in Computer Science and some handy devops and leadership skills.
 I've enjoyed writing and teaching software since 2014, and I focus on communication, teamwork, and pragmatism.
 I heard once that "you should write code like the next maintainer knows where you live", and that one just really stuck with me.

 I'm currently employed writing features and fixes for a 3D shed configurator SaaS, but I make time to design and build my own projects for the sake of learning and staying well-rounded.
-My pride and joy is my (deprecated) [battlebot](https://github.com/jakethedev/beatbattlebot), a DiscordJS bot that facilitates music competitions with deadlines, voting, and other neat stuff - new features are prioritized by upcoming Discord events, check out the [issue milestones](https://github.com/jakethedev/beatbattlebot/milestones) for more information.
+My pride and joy is my [battlebot](https://github.com/jakethedev/beatbattlebot), a DiscordJS bot that facilitates music competitions with deadlines, voting, and other neat stuff - new features are prioritized by upcoming Discord events and user's choice, check out the [issue milestones](https://github.com/jakethedev/beatbattlebot/milestones) for more information.
 This bot is currently live in multiple servers, including one community of ~3000 people running multiple beat battles per month.
-I'm also the sole SRE of battlebot, and I'm proud of its 99.x% uptime 😄 I mention that it's deprecated as I plan to rebuild the bot in Golang with a fully-featured web frontend, complete with Oauth and public battle participation and voting.
-I'd also like to start building a real game for release on Steam soon, likely with Unreal Engine, so this may stay on the backburner for a while.
+I'm also the sole SRE of battlebot, and I'm proud of its 99.x% uptime 😄
+> The current plan is to significantly upgrade the bot with a fully-featured web frontend for submission and voting, a proper database with a backup, and complete it with Oauth and public battle participation and voting.
+I'd also like to start building a real game for release on Steam soon, likely with Unreal Engine, but for now the battle site is my big side project goal

 <!--If you like the work I'm doing and want to support it, feel free to make a PR for an open issue in the battlebot repo, or if you're feeling generous you can always throw a few bucks in my [guitar case](https://jakebelowmusic.com/tip-jar)-->